colab/colab/docs/source/plugindev.rst

       </div>
     {% endblock content %}

-As you can see above, it also possible to highlight the elements being searched.
+As you can see above, it is also possible to highlight the elements being searched.

 To illustrate how to use this template base, see the following code: